Millinocket Marathon & Half

 Runners are limited to one small, self-supplied bag.

 Neither race organizers, nor volunteers are responsible for stolen or missing items.
-It was recommended that participants leave valuables in their car or hotel room.
+It is recommended that participants leave valuables in their car or hotel room.

 return to FAQ menu